espocrm/documentation/docs/development/metadata/scopes.md

 *boolean*

 Disables access control application for language labels.
-All labels of the scope will be avaialble in the front-end regardless user roles.
+All labels of the scope will be avaialble in the front-end regardless of user roles.

 ## kanbanStatusIgnoreList